 Why should I continue to change my oil every 3,000 miles, even when using synthetic?

-This is the fundamental question that is asked to us on a weekly and almost daily basis, as we only offer a synthetic oil change.
+This is the fundamental question that is asked to us on a weekly and almost daily basis, as we only offer synthetic oil changes at our White Bear Lake location.
 There are several factors that tie in to our recommendation that your vehicle oil should be changed every 3 months or 3,000 miles, whichever comes first.
 Regular oil changes are the single most important maintenance that your vehicle requires.
-Nothing will shorten your engine life faster than missing oil changes/cycling dirty oil through your engine.
+Nothing will shorten your engine life faster than missing oil changes/cycling dirty oil through your motor.

 Trinity Automotive inspects your vehicle at every oil change to help monitor your vehicles health.
 We identify problems, potential problems, and maintenance items that are due or will be due soon.
 We keep you informed about the overall health of your vehicle, about what needs to be done, and what can wait.
 This is the vehicle equivalent of having your physical done.

 Ready to get started with your next oil change?